gioelemo/MaxwellFDTD.jl/README.md

 \end{align*}
 $$

-We can transform the previous equation using finite difference into the following set of 2D update equations:
+The preceding equations can be transformed using finite difference methods into the following set of 2D update equations:

 1. For $E_x$ (Electric field in $x$-direction from Equation (7))